JPiao/Pokedex/README.md

 #Pokedex
-#In depth pokedex of gen 1 pokemon
+#In depth pokedex of 718 pokemon

 #Using Pokeapi.co and Alamofire